Bryan Rust: Back-to-back Stanley Cup runs

 While Rust was assigned to the WBS Penguins to start the 2015–16 season, he became the first player on the team to be recalled to the NHL level.
 His recall on October 15 came after he tallied one assist through two games.
 Rust went scoreless through five games with the Penguins before suffering an arm injury on October 24 during a game against the Nashville Predators.
-He subsequently spent 15 games on the Penguin's injured reserve list before being returned to the AHL on November 30.
+He subsequently spent 15 games on the Penguins' injured reserve list before being returned to the AHL on November 30.
 Upon rejoining the WBS Penguins, Rust returned to full capacity and skated in a team practice for the first time in five weeks.
 Rust officially returned to the WBS Penguins lineup on December 6.
 He played in eight games for the WBS Penguins, recording two goals, before being recalled to the NHL level again on December 20.
 While he was returned by the end of the month, Rust was recalled to the NHL level again on January 7 after adding one goal and two assists to his points total.
 Rust remained at the NHL level until the team acquired forward Mark Arcobello off waivers from the Predators on January 14.
 He was recalled to the NHL level shortly thereafter and remained with the Penguins NHL team for the remainder of the season except for a paper transaction to keep him eligible for the AHL postseason.
 The transaction required Rust to be re-assigned to the AHL for one day before being recalled the next day.
 After recording eight points in 33 games, including a career-best four points against the New Jersey Devils, Rust signed a two-year contract extension with the Penguins on March 14.
 Following a lower-body injury at the end of the month, Rust missed the Penguins final few games of the regular season.
 He subsequently finished the regular season with four goals and seven assists for 11 points through 41 games.
 He was also named the recipient of the Penguins Michel Brière Rookie of the Year Award.

 Rust with the Penguins in 2016.